- 28

 2. Zoneless Change Detection Is Now Default

-This marks the official end of zone.js:
+This officially marks the end of zone.js:

-- Zoneless is the default — new projects created with Angular CLI will no longer include zone.js
+- Zoneless is now the default — new projects created with Angular CLI will no longer include zone.js

 For existing projects, you can migrate by enabling provideExperimentalZonelessChangeDetection() and gradually removing zone.js.
 But for new Angular 21 projects — zoneless is already the default.